khanfarhan10/ForestFirePredictionsFlaskPython/README.md

 # Forest Fire Predictions Simple Flask App in Python

-#### Simple App Template to deploy and showcase your Machine Learning Model in Python.
+#### Simple App Template to deploy and showcase your Forest Fire Machine Learning Prediction Model in Python.
 Deployed on the server using Flask.

 #### [Watch the live demo of the app here](http://kfpro.pythonanywhere.com/forestfirepreds) at kfpro.pythonanywhere.com/forestfirepreds !